dl1bz/svxlinkdb4rptr/README.md

 - the additional PHP module **php-curl** and **php-xml** need to be installed too, otherwise some functions are not available or don't work
 - For the Dashboard we need a SVXLINK managed by systemd (default setup for SVXLINK), older things like init.d are **NOT** supported !
 - If httpd is nginx, there are some minor problems around PHP, I recommend use lighttpd as httpd
-- if possible, use the latest version of Raspian, which is at this time based at Bullseye/Debian11 and do regularly updates

 ## Final words for note ##
 This program is free software; you can redistribute it and/or modify it how you want.
-This codebase is a "work in progress","as is" without any kind of support.
+This codebase is ~~a "work in progress"~~ "as is" without any kind of support.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 73 Heiko, DL1BZ